 Employees are often reluctant to think about intranet security.
 After all, it’s supposed to be a closed-off network.
-However, research has found that 40% of all security breaches are initiated by people working inside the company.
+However, research has found that 40% of all security threats and breaches are initiated by people working inside the company.

 Test your employees’ knowledge of intranet security with engaging quizzes

-2. Password security
+2. Improve password security

 Implement a strong password policy in your intranet